Efekurdoglu/pick_and_place_behavior_trees/README.md

 # pick_and_place_behavior_trees
-Pick and place example with BehavioeTree.CPP
+Pick and place example with BehaviorTree.CPP

 ## Dependencies
 ```bash